c19witness/uk-covid19-inquiry/2023-07-17_module-1/3_Professor_Philip_Banfield.rst

 But, in general, the everyday occurrence of our members was trying to get the job done that was in front of them rather than planning.

-**Lead Inquiry**: In essence you were focused upon, for obvious and good reason, the lack of operational resources, if you like, so a lack of surge capacity or a lack of PPE or a lack of respirators, as opposed to making perhaps the rather drier point that a lack of operational resource was inevitably going to be the result of a lack of prior adequate planning?
+**Lead Inquiry**: In essence you were focused upon, for obvious and good reason, the lack of operational resources, if you like, so a lack of surge capacity or a lack of PPE or a lack of :outline:`respirators`, as opposed to making perhaps the rather drier point that a lack of operational resource was inevitably going to be the result of a lack of prior adequate planning?

 **Professor Philip Banfield**: Yes.
 So, for example, we were raising concerns and we had had concerns by our members in all four of the nations about intensive care capacity for routine elective and emergency work prior to the pandemic, and we had been, you know, mounting campaigns -- or the intensive care consultants had been mounting campaigns to get expansion of intensive care beds to deal with the increasing demand from the routine business of the NHS at that time.

-**Lead Inquiry**: One important, very important, operational area concerns of course the availability of respirators in order to be able -- and ventilators -- to be able to deal with the transmission of whatever virus it is which forms the basis of the pandemic.
+**Lead Inquiry**: One important, very important, operational area concerns of course the availability of :outline:`respirators` in order to be able -- and ventilators -- to be able to deal with the transmission of whatever virus it is which forms the basis of the pandemic.

 I don't want to go into the operational side of this issue, but was the BMA aware of whether or not there had been any planning for or preparation for the debate about the extent to which a future pandemic may be caused by a virus which was more transmissible than other viruses, in particular because it may be transmitted by :outline:`aerosol` transmission as opposed to :outline:`droplet` transmission?
 Was that a debate or an issue in which the BMA engaged pre-pandemic?